Thursday, April 16, 2026

 • Systems thinking - The capacity to connect dots across disparate disciplines (e.g., law, tech and sociology) to solve "wicked" problems that AI sees only in fragments.

 Displacement of current workers sends a clear message to students, policy makers and other stakeholders.
 As a result, current students are already rethinking their majors in the light of AI's emergence.
 Four out of ten students are anxious about how AI will impact their job prospects.
 As entry-level jobs lag, 43% of students are considering graduate school, 58% are looking to entrepreneurship opportunities.
 Some graduates are accepting jobs they intend to leave as soon as possible.
 Graduates' concerns about having AI skills for future workplaces is exacerbated by no clear indication of what that involves.
 Some institutions are turning to partnerships with local businesses to discern and offer programs that address future AI skills.
+Institutions like the University of Virginia and State University of New York are focusing on AI literacy and action to respond to students' anxiety.
 To demonstrate how important the AI question is, the New York Times reported that Anthropic planned to postpone release of its newest model (Mythos) because the prototype was too good at finding software weaknesses.
 Even as the AI-influenced employment landscape unfolds, graduates are relatively optimistic about their futures, seeing value in their degrees and 79% believing that it is "not too likely" or "not at all likely" to result in loss of their jobs.

 Attention to how AI will change workplaces and opportunities needs to be balanced with a people-first commitment, one that focuses on developing different capabilities and capacities.
 Factors like metacognitive ability, ethical discernment, empathic leadership, and systems thinking can serve as a rallying point for educators if they come together in an effort to preserve our humanity and connections with each other.
-Advocates say that the major return on investment of humanities education is cultivating these characteristics.
+Advocates say that the major return on investment of humanities education is cultivating these characteristics and the bottom line is that higher education is human, by contrast to AI.
+The most recent Student Voice survey reinforces the importance of students' believing that they matter and reinforcing the journey of discovering purpose as central to students' seeing college attendance as important.
+Mattering, whether for students or scholars, can be drained out of learning as AI gains prominence as an information seeking and sorting method.
+However, AI does not have, nor is it likely to be able to replace, human intuition in the discovery and dissemination of knowledge.

 Administrative hierarchy, disciplinary provincialism, and obsession with individual and organizational competitive superiority are the hurdles that educators face.
 After 50+ years as a participant in organizations infested with these dynamics and now a continuing observer, I can't state more emphatically how important it is to get serious about breaking down these barriers and joining together in serving students by striving to future-proof them for the changing world we inhabit.